reduxjs/redux/docs/recipes/UsingImmutableJS.md

 const mapStateToProps = state => {
   return {
-    /**
+    // obj is an Immutable object in Smart Component, but it’s converted to a plain
-      obj is an Immutable object in Smart Component, but it’s converted to a plain JavaScript object by toJS, and so passed to DumbComponent as a pure JavaScript object.
-Because it’s still an Immutable.JS object here in mapStateToProps, though, there is no issue with errant re-renderings.
+    // JavaScript object by toJS, and so passed to DumbComponent as a pure JavaScript
-      */ obj: getImmutableObjectFromStateTree(
+    // object.
+Because it’s still an Immutable.JS object here in mapStateToProps, though,
-      state
+    // there is no issue with errant re-renderings.
-    )
+    obj: getImmutableObjectFromStateTree(state)
   }
 }
 export default connect(mapStateToProps)(toJS(DumbComponent))